angoca/db2-nagios-configuration/README.md

 For example, when a database is defined as a host, the monitoring can continue its history even if the database changes its instance or server.

+**NOTE**: If you are going to define only stand-alone databases, you need to preserve the `services_databases_db2_normal.cfg` file and delete the `services_databases_db2_cluster.cfg`.
+If you are going to define OS clustered databases, you need to preserve the `services_databases_db2_cluster.cfg` file and delete the `services_databases_db2_normal.cfg`.
+Finally, if you are going to define both types of databases you preserve both files.

 # Services

 This is the complete set of scripts in the previously defined two projects.